My 1914 Bungalow

 Electrical box cover

 So as you can probably tell I really love this space.
 It’s separate from my house which creates a little space between personal and professional.
-It also displays some of my favorite things, and provides me with a creative place to do the work I love.
+The office also displays some of my favorite things, and provides me with a creative place to do the work I love.

 She Shed Office Interior